thompson42/terraform-dynamic-inventory/README.md

 # Generate dynamic Ansible inventory off Terraform .tfstate files for TerraDSE

+This dynamic inventoiry is intended to be used by the []TerraDSE project](https://github.com/thompson42/terradse)

 This small module will generate a dynamic inventory (hosts file) for TerraDSE by differencing two tfstate files.

 The difference is controlled by two tags on each instance: